-Mr. Cahn is active in promoting the use of the Collaborative Law Process in New York as a member of the Board of Directors of the New York Association of Collaborative Professionals and a member of its Executive Committee.
+Mr. Cahn is active in promoting the use of the Collaborative Law Process in New York as a member of the Board of Directors of the New York Association of Collaborative Professionals.
 He is also a member of International Academy of Collaborative Professionals and of Collaborative Divorce Resolutions.
 These organizations promote the interdisciplinary settlement of conflicts using lawyers, financial experts and mental health professionals.

 Mr. Cahn is a past revision author of Matthew Bender’s New York Civil Practice, Matrimonial Actions.
 He has served on the Hofstra Law School Adjunct Faculty, and written and lectured for the State University of New York, various bar associations and professional organizations, as well as other lay groups.